Colonial Beach, Virginia: Geography

 Colonial Beach is located at 38°15′14″N 76°58′8″W (38.253840, −76.968941), in the northwestern part of Westmoreland County in Virginia's Northern Neck, 65 mi from Washington, D.C., and 70 mi from the state capital Richmond.

-The Potomac River forms the northeast boundary of Colonial Beach.
+The Potomac River forms the northeastern boundary of Colonial Beach.
 The southern part of the town forms a peninsula which ends just above Monroe Bay and divides Monroe Creek from the Potomac River.
 A short distance north of Colonial Beach is the community of Potomac Beach and the mouth of Rosier Creek.
 Inland from Colonial Beach lie the settlements of Monroe Hall, near the birthplace of President James Monroe, and Maple Grove.